 In Kentucky, inter-country adoptions are initiated through licensed PCPs, which are located throughout the state.
 Although dependent on the type of visa the child receives, inter-country adoptions are generally finalized in the country of origin.
 While some families do re-finalize their adoptions in Kentucky, there is no Kentucky statute or regulation that requires it.
 Adoption and post-adoption services are provided directly by the PCPs.
-These services include post-placement visits and progress reports, referrals to needed services, and training for families.
+These services include postplacement visits and progress reports, referrals to needed services, and training for families.
 Additionally, all adoptive families can participate in the peer support group, ASK.
 The cabinet's oversight in these matters is discretionary.
 CHFS provides technical assistance to prospective adoptive parents, lawyers, private adoption agencies, biological parents, and others involved in independent adoptions.
 Opening communication and providing more support in assisting all parties in completing the process has increased the quality of work and the timeliness of reports by frontline staff.

-In 2022, there were four foreign adoption certificates of registration processed.
-This decrease is likely due to the pandemic and the resulting limitations with international travel, economic fallout, and other stressors that families experienced.
+In 2023, there were 7 foreign adoption certificates of registration processed.
+This was an increase of 3 from the previous year.
 To receive the certificate, the adopted child must return to the United States with an IR-3 or IH3 visa status.
 Kentucky's TWIST does not include a mechanism for tracking the number of children who enter foster care following the disruption of an international adoption.
 Anecdotal reporting indicates that this number of children is extremely small; and in many reporting years, the anecdotal information suggests that no such children entered the state foster care system.
 The department plans to execute this modification in the future.